pjbiggs/16SrRNA_taxonomy/README.md

 ## Introduction

 The work described here has come from the analysis of the honey bee microbiome which is a part of Michelle Taylor's ongoing PhD.
-Michelle is a scientist based at [The New Zealand Institute for Plant and Food Research Limited] (https://www.plantandfood.co.nz/), Hamilton, New Zealand.
+Michelle is a scientist based at [The New Zealand Institute for Plant and Food Research Limited](https://www.plantandfood.co.nz/), Hamilton, New Zealand.

 ## Rationale